julienoppliger/gulp-minify-selectors/README.md

   .pipe(gulp.dest('dist'))
 ```

-To fetch your selector *gulp-minify-selectors* use some patterns.
+To fetch your selectors *gulp-minify-selectors* use some patterns.
 This patterns can be *prefix*, *suffix* or both *prefix and suffix*.
-In most cases, a prefix is good enough, but if you encounter a problem because it interfer with something in your code, you can use prefix and suffix which is stronger.
+In most cases, a prefix is good enough, but if you face a problem because it is interfering with something in your code, then, it would be more appropriate to use both prefix and suffix

 If you don't provide at least one of them it will throw an error.

 #### Error handling